andreimcristof/nodejsBaseApi/README.md

 ### Prerequisites
 You will need to have Docker installed, so that you can run a Docker terminal locally, on your machine.
+This is required for the Rethink database.
 Docker can be used on any Operating System.

 To install Docker and/or learn about it please visit this page
 https://www.docker.com/